DT-is-not-available/cylindoO/README.md

 - [ ] mod dependancies

 ## TO-DO
+Items on the TO-DO list will be checked off as completed and removed once confirmed.
 - [ ] implement proper settings
 - [ ] implement mod detection in mods folder
 - [ ] refactor main.lua into multiple files